DanP98/Cpp_Introduction_HackerRank/README.md

 # Cpp_Introduction_HackerRank
-The codes i made for the C++ Introduction subdomain.
+The codes i made for the C++ Introduction subdomain in HackerRank :)